intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/documentation.md

 Also note that blanks lines are needed around the nested list.

-You could refer to [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks) for more information on reStructuredText lists.
+You could refer [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#lists-and-quote-like-blocks) for more information on reStructuredText lists.

 </td></tr>
 <tr><td>